babel/babel-polyfills/docs/polyfill-provider.md

 When calling a provider function (e.g. `usageGlobal`), `@babel/helper-define-polyfill-provider` will provide it a few utilities to easily inject the necessary `import` statements or `require` calls, depending on the source type.
 Polyfill providers shouldn't worry about which AST represents an import, or about the source type of the file being transpiled.

-- `utils.injectGlobalImport(url: string)` can be used to inject side-effectful global imports.
+- `utils.injectGlobalImport(url: string, polyfillName?: string)` can be used to inject side-effectful global imports.
 It is usually called when injecting global polyfills.
   For example, `utils.injectGlobalImport("my-polyfill")` would generate this code:

   ```js
   import "my-polyfill";
   ```

+  If `polyfillName` is specified, imports are injected respecting the order defined in [`provider.polyfills`](#providerpolyfills-string---name-string-support-).

-- `utils.injectNamedImport(url: string, name: string, hint?: string)` and `utils.injectDefaultImport(url: string, hint?: string)` are used to inject named or defaults import.
+- `utils.injectNamedImport(url: string, name: string, hint?: string, polyfillName?: string)` and `utils.injectDefaultImport(url: string, hint?: string, polyfillName?: string)` are used to inject named or defaults import.
 They both return an identifier referencing the imported value.
   The optional `hint` parameter can be used to generate a nice-looking alias for the import.
   For example, `utils.injectNamedImport("array-polyfills", "from, "Array.from")` would generate this code: